kooroshvaziri/Berkeley_COBE/README.md

 ### 🎓 Berkeley Haas Alumni

-I was awarded the official certificate and granted **UC Berkeley Haas Executive Alumnus** status as of June 2026.
+I was awarded the official certificate and granted **UC Berkeley Haas Executive Alumnus** status as of May 2026.

 ### 🚀 **Program Capstone:**